 Based on the performance metric comparison and grading scheme detailed earlier, we believe that our overall performance metrics were sound and complete.
 Our performance with respect to the metrics is open to debate, but based on the review panels' feedback, we believe that our Phase I effort can be deemed a success.
 Additional work is needed to harden and improve upon the process and the engineering, and we have identified Phase II as the appropriate time.
 The current prototype system taught us invaluable lessons and the robot remains available for further testing.
-Based on the Phase I test results we have drawn a set of technical and programmatic recommendations for a Phase II effort (with the help of the Phase I review panel) - these are detailed in the following sections (detailed collection of the experimental results can be found in the appendix).
+Based on the Phase I test results we have drawn a set of technical and programmatic recommendations for a Phase II effort (with the help of the Phase I review panel) - these are detailed in the following sections.